MicrosoftDocs/powerbi-docs/powerbi-docs/developer/developing-a-power-bi-custom-visual.md

 5. At the **File to Import** step, select *Next*.

-6. At the **Private Key Protection** step, in the Password box, paste the passphrase you recieved from creating the cert.
+6. At the **Private Key Protection** step, in the Password box, paste the passphrase you received from creating the cert.
 Again, in this case it is **_15105661266553327_**.

       ![Copy passphrase](media/develop-a-power-bi-custom-visual/cert-install-wizard-show-passphrase.png)